 In defending that statement, the first thing to remember is that tests can have bugs in them too.
 Now, many bugs in the tests will be caught, as long as you follow the rule of making sure the test fails, then writing the code, then making sure it passes.
 However, many bugs of omission, which are also very common, will not be caught i.e. when the test fails to test something it ought to.

 Second, there is always a cost to writing tests.
 So, as the probability of making a mistake in your code tends to zero, the usefulness of tests against that code also tends to zero—and not just to zero, it can go negative.
-You spent x minutes writing a test for something that didn't need testing, which is lost time and money already, and you also have extra (test) code to maintain in the future, and a longer test suite to run.
+You spent x minutes writing a test for something that didn't need testing, which is lost time and money already, and lost opportunities, and you also have extra (test) code to maintain in the future, and a longer test suite to run.

 Third, you can write an infinite number of tests, and still have bugs.
 You can have 100% code coverage, and still have bugs.
 (I'll leave you to do the research on code coverage if you don't believe me).
 So, you have to stop somewhere, and therefore you need to know when to stop.